 The real estate industry is enormous.
-In the United States alone, 9 million jobs are tied to real estate, 13% of GDP comes from the industry, and the aggregate value of U.S. commercial real estate is approximately $16 trillion.
+In the United States alone, over 3.7 million jobs are tied to commercial real estate, 13% of GDP comes from the real estate industry, and the aggregate value of U.S. commercial real estate is approximately $16 trillion.

 What is a Career in Real Estate?

 Ask any layperson what a real estate professional does, and they’ll likely tell you a real estate professional lists and sells single family homes.
 I can’t tell you how many times I’ve mentioned to people I’m in real estate, and they immediately assume I’m a residential real estate agent.

 But the real estate industry is much more than just your local real estate agent.
 It is a diverse group of well-educated professionals designing, developing, investing in, and managing the places where you and I live, work, shop, and play.